Joy on two wheels

 The Shape of Her

-Tome moments in life are so odd, so delightfuly out of place, that they stick with you forever.
+Some moments in life are so odd, so delightfully out of place, that they stick with you forever.

 One spring afternoon, I found myself on the front stone steps of a downtown church in my home city.
 We’d just laid my great uncle to rest — a long, full life well lived.
 It was a quiet weekend morning.
 The street was gently alive with its usual soundtrack — streetcars rattling by, cars parked bumper to bumper, snippets of conversation floating by on the breeze.

 Why does no one talk about how midlife isn’t just about wrinkles or an empty house— it’s the quiet shock of an empty routine, an empty grocery cart, and a version of yourself that feels ready for a refresh.
 Sometimes, the whole script gets rewritten in the most unexpected places… like your underwear drawer.
-American actress and film producer, Sharon Stone, talked about this out recently.
-On Late Night with Seth Meyers, she shared Read More
+American actress and film producer, Sharon Stone, spoke about this recently.
+On Late Night with Seth Meyers, she shared (more…)

 Venice has a way of making you feel like the main character in a lush, sweeping film.